The Best Coffee Recipes With Arabica Coffee Beans

 Kahvesi Türk (Turkey)

-Coffee is boiled in a copper cup, resulting in a thick foam on the surface; the residue is not filtered and is allowed to settle to the bottom of the cup.
-People who use this method never mix the drink to avoid defrosting the foam, and they never add cream or milk.
+Coffee is boiled in a copper cup, resulting in a thick foam on the surface; the residue is not filtered and can settle to the cup’s bottom.
+People who use this method never mix the drink to avoid defrosting the foam and never add cream or milk.
 Turkish coffee was not just a drink but also a divination instrument in the 15th century, which you may not know.

 Coffee with eggs (Vietnam)

 A few decades ago, a new and equally appealing coffee dish was devised during a milk scarcity.
 People make this recipe by whisking eggs with milk and granulated sugar, then pouring hot black coffee into a second cup.
-The rich brown hue of the coffee combines with the color of the egg yolk to produce a fascinating, greasy, and sweet cup of coffee that will please anybody.
+The coffee’s rich brown hue combines with the egg yolk’s color to produce a fascinating, greasy, and sweet cup of coffee that will please anybody.

 Greetings, Galao!
 (Portugal)